villaca13/BouncingBallWebsite/README.md

 # Bouncing Ball Website

 ## Overview
-Developed for the higher diploma in computer sciende at SETU. using only HTML and Css.\n Project based on the boucing ball created for the programming assignment where can be foung here:[Bouncing Ball](https://github.com/villaca13/BouncingBall).
+Developed for the higher diploma in computer sciende at SETU. using only HTML and Css.
+Project based on the boucing ball created for the programming assignment where can be foung here:[Bouncing Ball](https://github.com/villaca13/BouncingBall).
 Html concepts: use of Divisions, Sections , IDs, Classes, naming of folder and files, Appropriate use of semantics.
-Css concepts: Flexbox, Grid, Sizing, formatting elements, multiple stylesheets
-Nunjucks: templating, layouts, partials, DRY/WET.
+Css concepts: Flexbox, Grid, Sizing, formatting elements, multiple stylesheets Nunjucks concepts: templating, layouts, partials, DRY/WET .
 Site Generator: Eleventy.
 Deployment: Netlify.